osequi/react-best-practices/the-facebook-way.md

 Facebook, the creator of React, published Thinking in React[^1] -- a set of guidelines "to think about apps as you build them" or  "the thought process of building with React".

-Omitting these guidelines means reinventing the wheel.
-Chances are null for one to come up with a better solution unless masters better resources than Facebook.
+Omitting these guidelines is reinventing the wheel.
+Chances are slim to come up with a better solution.
+Unless one masters better resources than Facebook.

-As expected the advantages of Thinking in React show up after a couple of projects.
+Practicing Thinking in React surfaces, after a while, the following advantages:

 - Decision making becomes easy.
 - Code written by a team looks like code written by a single person.
-- Re-usable components and business logic emerges and grows from project to project.
+- Re-usable components and business logic grows from project to project becoming wealth.

-What is Thinking in React ??
+## What is Thinking in React, Then?

 ## Footnotes
 [^1]: [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)